 I am scared of heights.
 Do I have to take the chairlift ?
 (New!)

-NOPE, you can stay on the learner slope forever with the three year olds.
-On a separate note, it is almost impossible for an adult to fall off a chairlift by accident.
+Err, no, you can always stay on the learner slope forever with the three year olds.
+To set your mind at ease, it is almost impossible for an adult to fall off a chairlift by accident.
 For kids lessons, the instructor will always accompany the students on a chairlift ride.
 If there are insufficient instructors/minders, the instructor will usually ask an adult skier (who happens to be queueing for chairlift at same time) to sit with each unaccompanied group.

 I don’t want to fall down.
 Can ?
 (New!)